 Most of us tend to focus more on the negative than the positive.
 We don’t use our words to effectively motivate positive change.
 The Five to One Positive to Corrective Ratio Rule takes practice and intention.
 Feedback needs to be consistently specific and genuine.
 For example, if one week later your staff member continues to maintain a clean office – seize the opportunity.
 Tell her that you see the effort she’s making in keeping it clean –that it makes you happy when clients come to her office – that it makes a difference on morale.
 Let her know the positive impact of her behavior on you.

-This Stuff Really Works
+Positive Feedback Really Works

 Positive feedback really works – whether managing up, down or across in your professional life – or with your kids, spouse, partner, friends and family in your personal life.